developmentseed/stac-admin/README.md

 ## Learn More
 - For more information on React, visit the [React documentation](https://reactjs.org/).
-- To learn more about Create React App, check out the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).
+- Check out the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started) to learn more about Create React App.